jenkinsci/acceptance-test-harness/README.md

 are started for individual tests to isolate the tests.
 The harness provides convenient docker support so integration tests can be written easily.

+## Contributing acceptance tests

+Follow the [contributing guidelines](docs/CONTRIBUTING.md) if you want to propose new tests for this project.

 ## Getting Started

 The simplest way to start the harness is calling `BROWSER=firefox JENKINS_VERSION=2.73 mvn test`.
 The complete test suite